A GUIDE TO GROWING ECHEVERIAAdd color to indoor and outdoor spaces with this easy-care succulent plant

 USDA Zones 9-11, or grown as a houseplant

 Easy to moderate

-Echeverias need at least 4-6 hours of bright light or direct sun per day.
+Full sun; echeverias need at least 4-6 hours of bright light per day.

 Slow to fast, depending on the variety and growing conditions.